-Internet of Things (IoT), Internet of Things Vision, Internet of Things (IoT) Frameworks, Architecture of Internet of Things (IoT), Visualizing the Internet of Things (IoT), Essential Technologies of the Internet of Things (IoT), Key Technologies Involved in Internet of Things, Enablers of IoT, Why the Internet of Things is Important?, The IoT Is Transforming Industry and Society, Types of Services of IoT, Internet of Things (IoT) Applications, The Internet of Things Today, The Internet of Things Tomorrow, Internet of Things (IoT) Ecosystem
+Internet of Things (IoT), Internet of Things Vision, Internet of Things (IoT) Frameworks, Architecture of Internet of Things (IoT), Visualizing the Internet of Things (IoT), Essential Technologies of the Internet of Things (IoT), Key Technologies Involved in Internet of Things, Enablers of IoT, Why the Internet of Things is Important?, The IoT Is Transforming Industry and Society, Types of Services of IoT, Internet of Things (IoT) Applications, The Internet of Things Today, The Internet of Things (IoT) Ecosystem

 - 1. Familiarization with Arduino and perform necessary software installation - 2.
 To interface LED/Buzzer with Arduino and write a program to turn ON LED for 1 sec after every 2 seconds - 3.
 To interface Push button/Digital sensor (IR/LDR) with Arduino and write a program to turn ON LED when push button is pressed or at sensor detection - 4.
 To interface DHT11 sensor with Arduino and write a program to print temperature and humidity readings - 5.
 To interface motor using relay with Arduino and write a program to turn ON motor when push button is pressed - 6.
 To interface OLED with Arduino and write a program to print temperature and humidity readings on it - 7.
-To interface Bluetooth with Arduino and write a program to send sensor data to smartphone using Bluetooth - 8.
-To interface Bluetooth with Arduino and write a program to turn LED ON/OFF when 10 is received from smartphone using Bluetooth - 9.
+To interface Bluetooth with Arduino and write a program to send sensor data to smartphone using Bluetooth - $8.\ To\ interface\ Bluetooth\ with\ Arduino\ and\ write\ a\ program\ to\ turn\ LED\ ON/OFF\ when\ 10\ is\ received\ from\ smartphone\ using\ Bluetooth$ - 9.
 Write program on Arduino to upload temperature and humidity data to thingspeak cloud - 10.
 Write a program on Arduino to retrieve temperature and humidity data from thingspeak cloud - 11.
 Write a program to display temperature and humidity on BLYNK open-source platform. - 12.
 Write a program to log the data to SD card acquired from the sensors - 13.
 Design a fire alarm system that triggers a sprinkler and notifies the user when a fire is detected - 14.
-Design a system to monitor the air pollution rifter go mig time agn this course the stadent win be able to: CO1 : Understand the opportunities, challenges brought about by Industry 4.0 for benefits of : Analyze the effectiveness of Smart Factories, Smart cities, Smart products and Smart services CO3 : Apply the Industrial 4.0 concepts in a manufacturing plant to improve productivity and profits CO4 : Evaluate the effectiveness of Cloud Computing in a networked economy
+Design a system to monitor the air pollution

+Anter going through this course the student will be able to.
+CO1 : Understand the opportunities, challenges brought about by Industry 4.0 for benefits of CO2 : Analyze the effectiveness of Smart Factories, Smart cities, Smart products and Smart services CO3 : Apply the Industrial 4.0 concepts in a manufacturing plant to improve productivity and profits CO4 : Evaluate the effectiveness of Cloud Computing in a networked economy